Ham Radio Technician Class Practice Test

 Peter Rench joined Mometrix in 2009 and serves as Vice President of Product Development, responsible for overseeing all new product development and quality improvements.
 Mr. Rench, a National Merit Scholar, graduated magna cum laude with a Bachelor of Science in Mechanical Engineering and a minor in mathematics from Texas A&M University.

-Click the button below and submit your email address to get a free eBook of our newest Ham Radio exam study guide!
+Click the button below and submit your email address to get a free eBook of our newest Ham Radio exam flashcards!
 Within the next few weeks, we'll send you a link to our eBook before it is available to customers!

-Click the button below and submit your email address to get a free eBook of our newest Ham Radio exam study guide!
+Click the button below and submit your email address to get a free eBook of our newest Ham Radio exam flashcards!
 Within the next few weeks, we'll send you a link to our eBook before it is available to customers!

 My Company